-RESOLVED to approve, for recommendation to Full Council, the Capital Programme and associated financing of the programme as set out in the report.
+To approve, for recommendation to Full Council, the Capital Programme and associated financing of the programme as set out in the report.

-CA93 HOUSING REVENUE ACCOUNT 2015/16 AND FIVE YEAR BUSINESS PLAN STRATEGY

-RESOLVED to approve, for recommendation to Full Council, the HRA Revenue Budget and Five Year Financial Strategy.
+CA93 HOUSING REVENUE ACCOUNT 2015/16 AND FIVE YEAR BUSINESS PLAN STRATEGY to approve, for recommendation to Full Council, the HRA Revenue Budget and Five Year Financial Strategy.